Aarception/Mo-information-security-portfolio/README.md

 So...Uncle Sam has to be called on.

 And I have not even expanded on the fact Gemini was the source of my first introduction to the "Career Certificates" and "Employer Consortium."
-And search was the second entity that I received more information.
+And search as the second source of further information.
 In fact, I did not utilize a non-institutional source now that I realize.
 Imagine then:

 1. Gemini-Google
 2. Search-Google